graphql/graphql.github.io/src/content/learn/BestPractice-ServingOverHTTP.md

 ## Draft Transport Specification

-A detailed [HTTP & websockets transport specification](https://github.com/graphql/graphql-over-http) is in development.
+A detailed [HTTP transport specification](https://github.com/graphql/graphql-over-http) is in development.
 Though it is not yet finalized, these draft specifications act as a single source of truth for GraphQL client & library maintainers, detailing how to expose and consume a GraphQL API using an HTTP transport.
 Unlike the language specification, adherence is not mandatory, but most implementations are moving towards these standards to maximize interoperability.